smaranjitghose/img_ai_app_boilerplate/README.md

       [say ```model = tensorflow.keras.models.load_model('model/catsvsdogs.h5')```]

+    - Save the changes

+- Continuing with changes to the User Interface or front of our app

+    - Open the file ```img_classifier.py```

     - Search for ```st.title``` and update the Title of the app as per your application's needs

       [say ```st.title('Our Cats vs Dogs Classifier')```]